-The Company and Mark Weinreb, its former Chief Executive Officer (" Former CEO"), were parties to an employment agreement that, as amended, was to expire on December 31, 2019.
+The Company and Mark Weinreb, its former Chief Executive Officer ("Former CEO"), were parties to an employment agreement that, as amended, was to expire on December 31, 2019.
 Pursuant to the employment agreement, as amended, in the event that (a) the Former CEO's employment was terminated by the Company without cause, or (b) the Former CEO terminated his employment for "good reason" (each as defined in the employment agreement), or (c) the term of the Former CEO's employment agreement was not extended beyond December 31, 2019 and within three months of such expiration date, his employment was terminated by the Company without "cause" or the Former CEO terminated his employment for any reason, the Former CEO was to be entitled to receive severance in an amount equal to his then annual base salary and certain benefits, plus \$100,000 (in lieu of bonus).
-Further, in the event that the Former CEO's employment agreement), the Former CEO would be entitled to receive severance in an amount equal to one and one-half times his then annual base salary and certain benefits, plus \$300,000 (in lieu of bonus).
-Additionally, as part of the amended employment agreement, the Former CEO's was entitled to new performance-based cash bonuses payable for the years ending December 31, 2018 and 2019, such that an aggregate of up to 50% of the Former CEO's the annual base salary per annum could be earned for such year pursuant to the satisfaction of such goals.
-The Former CEO resigned his employment with the Company on November 16, 2020, the effective date of the Chapter 11 reorganization.
-Based upon such termination of employment, the Former CEO was entitled to receive his severance of \$400,000 and certain benefits plus \$100,000, and the option accelerations as discussed above.
-The severance amount was generally considered an unsecured claim in the Company's Chapter 11 Case and the Former CEO received shares of the Company's common stock in exchange for such claim in a manner consistent with other unsecured claim in the Company's Chap
+Further, in the event that the Former CEO's employment was terminated by the Company without cause, or the Former CEO terminated his employment for "good reason", following a "change in control" (as defined in the employment agreement), the Former CEO would be entitled to receive severance in an amount equal to one and one-half times his then annual base salary and certain benefits, plus \$300,000 (in lieu of bonus).
+Additionally, as part of the amended employment agreement, the Former CEO was entitled to new performance-based cash bonuses payable for the years ending December 31, 2018 and 2019, such that an aggregate of up to 50% of the Former CEO's the annual base salary per annum could be earned for such year pursuant to the satisfaction of such goals.
+The Former CEO was entitled to receive his severance of \$400,000 and certain benefits plus \$100,000, and the option accelerations as discussed above.
+The severance amount was generally considered an unsecured claim in the Company's Chapter 11 Case and the Former CEO received shares of the Company's common stock in exchange for such claim in a manner consistent with other unsecured creditors.